 Enterprises looking to extend or deploy new WLAN need to ensure they use wireless technology that will extend to every corner where access is required and provide sufficient capacity for users and their growing networked applications, yet still be straightforward to manage and secure.

 Wireless standards are still emerging and evolving rather patchily from an enterprise perspective, and many would have been affected by the poor way 802.11n was deployed.
 Older wireless devices, which only support older standards, can have a negative effect on how wireless networks are implemented, either through interference or signal degradation, which is sometimes necessary to support older standards.
 This means some legacy and especially very early WLAN deployments needed to be ripped out and replaced – not just at the WLAN equipment level, but also at the device level.

 However, the current prevailing flagship standard, 802.11ac, is designed to extend and co-exist with earlier deployments such as 802.11n and can be regarded as an evolutionary improvement.

 The latest iteration of the implementation of this standard, known as 802.11ac Wave 2, has been supported in main brand smartphones and other mobile devices since late 2016 and is appearing in access point products from all major suppliers.
 Key to the increased performance is the multi-user implementation of multiple input multiple output (MU-MIMO) delivered by an array of antenna streams.
-Several suppliers were early proponents of this approach, including Ruckus (now part of Arris as its carrier grade wireless offering) and Xirrus (now part of Riverbed).
+Several suppliers were early proponents of this approach, including Ruckus (part of Brocade, but in the process of being acquired by Arris) and Xirrus (now part of Riverbed).